ericamendez/Fullstack-Vending-Machine-App/README.md

 # Fullstack-Vending-Machine-App
 A simple fullstack vending machine.
 The public see's 9 items with prices.
-The users click on the desired item, and pay for the item.
-There is then a logged in view (/login) where the vending machine owner can add new items, delete current items, see the total number of items left and how much money they have made so far.
+The users click on the desired item, and pays for the item.
+There is then a logged in view (/login) where the vending machine owner can manage the public page item display, add new items, delete current items, see the total number of items left, items that need a refill, and how much money they have made so far.

 # Public Page
 ![alt tag](screen.png)